-Sadly, drug and alcohol addiction is nearing epidemic proportions in Anaheim and throughout the United States.
+Sadly, substance abuse is nearing epidemic proportions in Anaheim and throughout the United States.
 Addiction is a problem that knows no boundaries.
 It affects the young, the old, the rich, the poor, and the educated and uneducated alike.
 As you create your estate plan, consider including specific instructions in your trust for beneficiaries of living trusts that are entitled to the distribution of assets.
 It may benefit the beneficiary, and the trust as a whole, to withhold payments to the addicted beneficiary until he reaches a point of recovery.

 Six Instructions Relating to Beneficiaries With Addiction Issues

 A wonderful benefit of using a living trust when you create your estate plan is that you can include specific instructions for your successor trustees—to accomplish your goals or guard against your concerns.
 These instructions are an excellent tool when you are concerned about possible substance abuse issues affecting one or more of your beneficiaries.

 Following are six examples of instructions that can be used in these cases: